indeedeng/Mariner/README.md

 ```

 ### Optional: Generating Markdown
-- You can generate markdown for use in GitHub markdown
+- You can generate markdown for use in GitHub
 - The `generateGitHubMarkdown()` creates the markdown based on two parameters: `maxIssuesAge` and `issuesByDependency`
 - `maxIssueAge` defaults to 30 days, anything over 30 days won't get written, You can edit this number.
-- Example of GitHub markown output:
+- Example of GitHub markdown output:

 ```md
 ## Updated: 2022-01-18T22:53:35.522Z